lperozzi/geotactycweb/src/pages/index.md

   - type: hero_section
     title: Geodata science for your needs
     content: >
-      At Geotactyc we bring our scientific knowledge to real-world applications.
+      At Geotactyc we bring our scientific knowledge and innovative thinking into real-world applications.
     actions:
       - label: App Store
         url: /pricing